itu-devops/lecture_notes/sessions/session_09/Slides.md

 **Because Google and Facebook need it**...
 - ... that's why probably you don't
-- ... some of these technologies can be quite complicated (e.g. k8s -- aims to be a generalized solution to distributed systems design that ... also works at Google! )
+- ... some of these technologies can be quite complicated (e.g. k8s -- aims to be a **generalized solution** to distributed systems design that ... also works at Google! )

-**Can not make up for bad architecture**: algorithms, data structures, database design, etc.

 ## You can go quite far and still not need orchestration